armanio123/StoryTime/README.md

 Adding `Stats` to your story will enable a more immersive experience.
 You can enable or disable certain actions depending on the previous choices.

-For example, you could define a stat `hp` that will keep track of the plsyer's health.
+For example, you could define a stat `hp` that will keep track of the player's health.
 The choices the user selects can increase or reduce the `hp` stat, disabling certain actions when there's not enough `hp`.

 Let's modify our story to add this feature.